 At its simplest form, a stem cell is defined as any cell that can differentiate and replicate.
 Not only does this mean that the cell can multiply, but also that it can turn into different types of tissues.
 Here we will help educate on the different kinds of stem cells.

-The first, and often most familiar, type of stem cell is the embryonic stem cell.
+The most familiar, type of stem cell is the embryonic stem cell.
 These cells are from the embryonic stage and have yet to differentiate.
 Because of this, these cells change into any body part.
 These are then called pluri-potential cells.
-To date, there has been considerable controversy surrounding the use of these cells because of the fact that they are taken from unborn or unwanted embryos.
-There has also been additional concern here as they have been used in some areas of medicine – particularly, outside the United States – and have been associated with occasional tumor (teratoma) formations.
-Currently, work is being conducted by various companies to attempt to isolate particular lines of embryonic stem cells for use in the future.
+There has been controversy surrounding the use of these cells because they are taken from unborn or unwanted embryos.
+There have been concerns regarding embryonic stem cells being used in certain areas of medicine – particularly, outside the United States – that have been associated with occasional tumor (teratoma) formations.
+Work is being conducted by various companies to attempt to isolate particular lines of embryonic stem cells for use in the future.